EmanueleLM/BidWin/README.md

 ### !!!
 20/05/15 Delivery link modification !!! ###

-RASD and DD has been moved to new folder due to a path problem with the project Now  we use dropbox: we eventually put a folder here if you need one Dropbox Link.You will find RASD and DD (pdf, xdoc) and the hours of work each member spent on the project: https://www.dropbox.com/sh/uaefcw3w7cs6mjg/AACZdg0tXFA5VssUE3f3FCzba?dl=0
+RASD and DD has been moved to new folder due to a path problem with the project.
+Now  we use dropbox: we eventually put a folder here if you need one Dropbox Link.
+You will find RASD and DD (pdf, xdoc) and the hours of work each member spent on the project: https://www.dropbox.com/sh/uaefcw3w7cs6mjg/AACZdg0tXFA5VssUE3f3FCzba?dl=0

 #### Links for evaluation: ####